 This was not always so.
 When America was discovered by Western explorers, chickens from all over the world quickly came to its shores.
 Local breeders used these birds to create some of the healthiest and most productive breeds ever seen.

-Three of these American-derived breeds and three European-derived breeds make up the chickens chosen for our preservation program.
-Each has unique attributes that make it well suited to meet market needs.
-These breeds’ survival is crucial for creating a resilient and diverse future for the chickens of the world.
+Four American and three European breeds make up the chickens chosen for our preservation program.
+Each has unique attributes that make it well-suited to meet market needs.
+These birds’ survival is crucial for creating a resilient and diverse poultry industry that can transform the face of our poultry system.

 The Plymouth Rock, America’s first officially recognized breed of chicken, reigned as king of the United States’ broiler industry for over 100 years.
 Its reliability, adaptability, health, and quality kept it immensely popular until the rise of the Cornish cross hybrid in the mid-1900s.

 While today, millions of striped birds in the United States are sold each year bearing the name of this iconic breed, true Plymouth Rocks are few and far between.
 This storied past and the many important traits the Plymouth Rock holds all make it crucially important to the future of Standardbred broiler production in the United States.

 The New Hampshire is a beautifully red-feathered and fast-growing breed that epitomizes American innovation and quality.
 Prized for its rapid early growth, heavier breast development, and solid egg-laying ability, this newer breed was able to dethrone the Plymouth Rock as America’s #1 chicken in the 1930s.